 - Living expense coverage if you can’t live in your home due to a fire or other insured disaster.

 Note that most policies don’t fully cover all 4 of these components, and an insurance company might have several different policies with different coverage.
-Most policies specifically exclude flood and earthquake damage, which can be purchased seperately.
+Most policies specifically exclude flood and earthquake damage, which can be purchased separately.
 Damage from lack of maintenance, such as mold or termites, is usually not covered either.